-I am an Assistant Professor in the Department of Biostatistics at Boston University (BU) School of Public Health.
-I am also a Rafik B. Hariri Junior Faculty Fellow at the Rafik B. Hariri Institute for Computing and Computational Science & Engineering at BU.
+I am an Assistant Professor in the Department of Biostatistics at Boston University School of Public Health and a Rafik B. Hariri Junior Faculty Fellow (2022-2025) at BU’s Hariri Institute for Computing and Computational Science & Engineering.
+I build statistical models and computational tools that turn high‑dimensional, complex‑structured data into clinically useful insight.

-I was a postdoctoral research fellow in the Departments of Biostatistics, and Computational Medicine and Bioinformatics, and a Precision Health Scholar at The University of Michigan-Ann Arbor.
-I obtained my PhD in Statistics from University of Connecticut.
+Before BU, I was a postdoctoral research fellow in Biostatistics and in Computational Medicine & Bioinformatics at the University of Michigan–Ann Arbor, and a Precision Health Scholar.
+I received my Ph.D. in Statistics from the University of Connecticut.

 Ph.D. in Statistics, 2018